 We have since planted 5 of these trees, 3 we planted our first fall here & are growing splendidly.
 I found them at Lowes for less than $30 each for a 5-6 foot tree.

 This semi-evergreen shrub grows over 10 feet tall and wide.
 It also likes to be planted in part sun.
 It has white flowers and well as red berries.

-Overall, I am really happy with the privacy plants we chose to place along the front.
-I really like how they all have year round interest and it will be fun to watch them grow and slowly create a privacy fence for us.
+Overall, I am really happy with the privacy plants for shade we chose to place along the front.
+I love how they all have year round interest& it will be fun to watch them grow & slowly create a privacy fence for us.

 Growth of Privacy plants for shade after 5 years!